COOL-cohort/COOL/README.md

 ##### Execute queries

-We take the `health` dataset for example in this part.
+We use the `health` dataset for example.

 - Select the specific users.